 Adobe uses an underlying identity management system to authenticate and authorize users.
 If you're using named licensing or are planning to provide access to services, using identities is a requirement.
 Adobe supports three identity or account types; they use an email address as the user name.

-- If you want to enable users to create, own, and manage their identities.
+- To enable users to create, own, and manage their identities.

-- If you want to allow users to purchase or sign up for other Adobe products and services.
+- To allow users to purchase or sign up for other Adobe products and services.

-- If users are expected to use other Adobe services, which do not currently support Enterprise or Federated IDs.
+- When users are expected to use other Adobe services, which do not currently support Enterprise or Federated IDs.

-- If users already have Adobe IDs, and associated data such as files, fonts, or settings.
+- When users already have Adobe IDs, and associated data such as files, fonts, or settings.

 - If you have contractors and freelancers who do not use email addresses on domains you control.